jakobharder/anno1800-jakobs-mods/mods/ui-compact-menu/README.md

 - Consumables tab is split into Farmer to Investor and Scholar, Tourist and Skyscraper tab
 - Culture tab is merged into City and Public Services tab

+The mod merges tabs until there are only 7 left to make room for mod tabs:
+- Tourists + Scholars
+- Farmers + Workers
+- Engineers + Investors

 ## Groups

 ### Citys Tab Groups